-Hivve’s partnership with sustainability leaders
+Partnering with sustainability leaders at Dapto High.

-“This remarkable, highly insulated portable building has 8+KWh capacity on the roof, heats and lights itself, monitors CO2 and dust particles and exports power to the rest of the School,” said Principal Andrew FitzSimons.
-FitzSimons has been described as “doer” when it comes to environmental issues, after considering the School’s large electricity bills and the fact that students were learning in classrooms with temperatures at 39 degrees Celsius and above.
+“This remarkable, highly-insulated portable building has 8+KWh capacity on the roof.
+It heats and lights itself, monitors CO2 and dust particles, and exports power to the rest of the School,” said Principal Andrew FitzSimons.
+After the success of this trial, David Wrench believes “Hivve technology is the secret to powering the classrooms of the future.”